keithalewis/math/opm.md

 \newcommand\GG{\mathcal{G}}

 The One‑Period Model is the simplest framework for rigorously representing a financial market over a single time horizon.
-It defines the initial prices of tradable instruments and their terminal cash flows contingent on the realized outcome.
-In the absence of arbitrage, these prices are subject to geometric constraints imposed by the structure of the cash flows.
+The model defines the initial prices of tradable instruments and their terminal cash flows contingent on the realized outcome.
+In the absence of arbitrage prices are subject to geometric constraints determined by the cash flows.

 We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading